Skip to content

 Film fails to lift Die Schöpfung to higher plane at Holland Festival #HF16

 Full of religious inspiration, Joseph Haydn (1732-1809) wrote the oratorio Die Schöpfung, his famous musical ode to the Biblical creation story.
 Berlin-based artist Julian Rosefeldt (b 1965) reflects on Haydn's masterpiece with an aesthetic film that shows how humans bend the world to their will.
 During the Holland Festival this film was screened at a live performance of the music by Collegium Vocale Gent and baroque orchestra B'Rock led by conductor René Jacobs.
-Got Die Schöpfung an extra charge by this film, which largely consists of people in white suits walking around sandy landscapes?
+Got Die Schöpfung an extra charge through this film, which largely consists of people in white suits walking around sandy landscapes?

 We are the forest.
 Christiane Jatahy achieves maximum impact at #HF16